suyash0103/HealthChecker/README.md

 2. Maven (Apache Maven 3.9.5)

 ## Installing OpenJDK 21
 I recommend installing IntelliJ IDEA and using the OpenJDK 21 21.0.1 version for your system.
 That is the easiest way to use open jdk.
+To use open jdk 21 in IntelliJ, Go to File -> Project Structure -> SDKs, and click the + icon on top left.
+(These are the steps are for MacOS, similar steps can be followed for Windows and Ubuntu).

 An alternative to this is to go to this website: https://jdk.java.net/21/, and install the correct version as per your system.

 If you have downloaded jdk from the above website, follow these instructions to update Java variable: